sh-cho/fluent-bit-lsp/fluent-bit-language-server/src/assets/docs/input/health.md

 ### Command Line

-From the command line you can let Fluent Bit generate the checks with the following options:
+From the command line you can let Fluent Bit Generate the checks with the following options:

 ```bash
 $ fluent-bit -i health -p host=127.0.0.1 -p port=80 -o stdout